By Sara Khan · May 21, 2026

 Book a free strategy call - we'll audit your current setup and identify the highest-impact fixes.

 Pakistani businesses spending PKR 200,000-500,000 monthly on SEO retainers focused on traffic volume face a structural budget misallocation that compounds every month.
-The majority of SEO budgets in Pakistan target informational keywords — “what is digital marketing,” “how to run Facebook ads,” “ecommerce tips Pakistan” — precisely the queries where AI Overviews appear 99.9% of the time according to BrightEdge’s March 2026 analysis.
-These rankings generate traffic that converts at 2.8%.
-The traffic that converts at 14.2% comes from commercial and branded queries where AI Mode recommends specific businesses by name.
+The majority of SEO budgets in Pakistan target informational keywords — “what is digital marketing,” “how to run Facebook ads,” “ecommerce tips Pakistan” — precisely the queries where AI answers and rich SERP features are increasingly common.
+The traffic most likely to convert comes from commercial and branded queries where the searcher is already comparing named providers, prices, locations, or proof.

 What actually drives this improvement is not adding more content or targeting more keywords.
 It is restructuring existing content so that AI engines can extract, verify, and cite specific passages.
-Research from Princeton University and Georgia Tech found that adding citations and quotes to existing content boosted AI visibility by 40% or more.
+Research and practitioner tests suggest that clear sourcing, concise answer blocks, and well-structured pages can improve how AI systems understand content.
 The optimization is structural, not volumetric.
 Pakistani businesses that have invested PKR 500,000-2,000,000 in content over the past two years already possess sufficient material.
 The structure is the problem, not the substance.

 This connects directly to the argument that ranking reports stopped paying bills eighteen months ago.
 Rankings for informational keywords generate traffic numbers that look impressive in monthly reports.
 But the revenue comes from the commercial queries where AI Mode is making purchasing recommendations, and those require a fundamentally different content approach.